 A higher proportion of UK born employees are in a trade union compared with non-UK born employees.
-About 26% of UK born employees were in a trade union in 2014, compared with 18% for non-UK born employees (Table 1.5).
+About 26.2% of UK born employees were in a trade union in 2015, compared with 16.6% for non-UK born employees (Table 1.5).

-The proportion of employees who were trade union members was highest in Black or Black British ethnic group at around 30% in 2014.
-The proportion of trade union members amongst employees in Asian, Asian British, Chinese, Mixed and other ethnic groups was below the average for all employees of 25%.
+The proportion of employees who were trade union members was highest in the White ethnic group at around 25.3% in 2015, followed by the Black or Black British ethnic group at 24.4%.
+The proportion of trade union members amongst employees in Asian or Asian British, Mixed and Chinese/other ethnic groups was lower, at 18.8%, 18.8% and 16.1% respectively.

-Higher proportions of female employees belonged to a trade union than males for all ethnic groups.
-The largest difference was within the Black or Black British group in 2014, where the proportion of female employees who belonged to a trade union was around 34%, compared with around 24% for male employees (Table 1.5).
+Higher proportions of female employees belonged to a trade union than males in the White, Mixed and Asian or Asian British ethnic groups, while the reverse held for the Black or Black British and Chinese or other ethnic groups.
+The largest difference was within the Asian or Asian British group in 2015, where the proportion of female employees who belonged to a trade union was around 23.6%, compared with around 15.1% for male employees (Table 1.5).

-Chart 1.3: Trade union density by gender and ethnicity, 2014
+Chart 1.3: Trade union density by gender and ethnicity, 2015

-Per cent of UK employees who are trade union-members
+Per cent of UK employees who are trade union-members Source: Labour Force Survey, Office for National Statistics